alps-asd/alps-asd.github.io/manuals/1.0/en/quick-start.md

 permalink: /manuals/1.0/en/quick-start.html
 ---

-# ASD Installation and Usage Guide
+# Installation and Usage Guide

 ASD (app-state-diagram) is a tool for creating comprehensive ALPS documentation that includes application state transition diagrams and vocabulary lists.
 It can be used in the following ways: